Maduro Cigars and Blending Tobacco

 Comparing Maduro to Other Tobacco Types

-To fully appreciate the Maduro style, it is helpful to understand where it sits in the broader spectrum.
 While maduro cigars blending is defined by its fermentation, other varieties are defined by curing methods.
 For instance, those who find Maduro too heavy might prefer the lighter, more herbal notes found in our Candela cigars and green wrapper blends.
 Conversely, if you enjoy the depth of Maduro, exploring a dark leaf tobacco collection can provide additional variety in strength.

 Maduro vs. Broadleaf